- Home

 You may feel some pressure or discomfort during the biopsy.
 If you feel uncomfortable afterwards, ask a member of your health care team about pain medicine.
 You will need to lie flat in bed for another 30 minutes after the biopsy to make sure there is no bleeding.

 The bone marrow sample is examined under a microscope to see if it contains any lymphoma cells.
-Results are usually available within a couple of days to a week.
+Results are usually available in 2–7 days.
+Waiting for the results can be a stressful time.
+It may help to call Cancer Council 13 11 20.

 Lumbar puncture (spinal tap)

-If you do have a lumbar puncture, you will be placed in a curled or sitting position and given a local anaesthetic.
-A thin needle will be inserted to remove some fluid from the space between the bones in your lower back.
+If you do have a lumbar puncture, you will be placed in a curled or sitting position and given an injection of local anaesthetic.
+A thin needle will then be inserted between 2 bones in your lower back to remove some cerebrospinal fluid.
 You may feel some discomfort.
 Tell your doctor if you feel any pain, as they may be able to give you some more anaesthetic.

 Podcast: Tests and Cancer